mlanin/laravel-email-templates-optimization/README.md

         | Css Files
         |--------------------------------------------------------------------------
         |
-        | List of absolute paths to static css files to use in your email templats.
+        | List of absolute paths to static css files to use in your email templates.
         |
         | Example: realpath(resource_path('assets/css/emails.css'))
         |